pbelathur/spring-boot-project-starter/README.md

 * Inclusion of GIT properties in actuator _info_ endpoint

 # Getting Started
-1. Clone this repo from the Github
+1. clone this repo
-2. Open a command window and navigate to `spring-boot-project-starter` directory
+2. open a command window and navigate to `spring-boot-project-starter` directory
-3. `./gradlew build bootRun`
+3. build and run the application: `./gradlew bootRun`
-4. Verify the spring boot application is running using actuator healthcheck endpoint `http://localhost:8080/actuator/health`
+4. verify the application is running using `http://localhost:8080/actuator/health`

 ## Deploy to Cloud Foundry
 1. open a command window and navigate to `spring-boot-project-starter` directory
-2. `./gradlew clean bootJar`
+2. create the deploy artifact using `./gradlew clean bootJar`
 3. verify `build/libs/spring-boot-project-starter.jar` exists
-4. `cf push`
+4. deploy to PCF using `cf push`